radoi-teodor/OSCP-Methodology/README.md

 \- Check **certificates**, maybe we find an interesting domain to add to our /etc/hoststo get a new website
 \- If it is an open\-source application, check their repo, maybe you will fins something interesting

+\- Hashes to try if needed:
+-  MD5
+-  SHA256
+-  BCrypt

 \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\- FROM [https://dev.to/hackin7/proving-grounds-tips-50ae](#https://dev.to/hackin7/proving-grounds-tips-50ae)